When In Rome: 12 Must-See Attractions When Visiting Rome

 Roman Forum

-the roman forum in rome during the fall with pretty fall leaves on the trees
+the roman forum in Rome during the fall with pretty fall leaves on the trees

 Once the heart of ancient Rome, the Roman Forum was the center of Roman public life, hosting everything from political events to triumphal processions.
 Today, the ruins of temples, basilicas, and other structures give a glimpse into what life was like in ancient Rome.
 Strolling through the Roman Forum allows you to walk in the footsteps of Julius Caesar and other historical figures.
 A visit here is often combined with the nearby Colosseum for a full experience of ancient Roman history.